niyantha23/X-O/README.md

 # X-O App
 App To Play TIC-TAC-TOE with your friends in confortable manner.
-This app was developed for the #30DaysOfKotlin challange by Google.
+This app was developed for the #30DaysOfKotlin challenge by Google.